duongtd23/AWSIMScriptPy-Client/scenarios/deceleration/README.md

                                 condition=actor_speed >= _speed))
 ```

-Here, insteading passing a concrete position and orientation to `SpawnNPCVehicle`, we pass the `pose_cal` function that calculates the spawn pose of the NPC dynamically based on the current position of the ego vehicle.
+Here, instead of passing a concrete position and orientation to `SpawnNPCVehicle`, we pass the `pose_cal` function that calculates the spawn pose of the NPC dynamically based on the current position of the ego vehicle.
 The calculation logic is simple, just return the position that is `2*_speed` meters ahead of the ego vehicle's front center along the ego's heading direction.
 Once the ego vehicle reaches the target speed `_speed`, the NPC vehicle is spawned accordingly.
-Then, we set it is moving at the target speed `_speed` immediately (with a very high acceleration value).
+Then, we set it to be moving at the target speed `_speed` immediately (with a very high acceleration value).
 Finally, the deceleration maneuver is triggered when the NPC speed reaches `_speed`.

 Although this setting does not happen in reality (due to the dynamic spawning), it can reproduce the challenge for the ADS as intended in the JAMA's deceleration scenario.